victoriemini/mangaplus-downloader/README.md

 # mangaplus-downloader
+This Python application automatically downloads the latest chapters from Manga Plus, organizes them with proper naming conventions, and seamlessly transfers them to your media server.
+Perfect for manga enthusiasts who want to maintain their digital collection without manual intervention.
+What It Does
+The application handles the entire manga management workflow:

-Python script to download the latest chapter of a specified manga from Manga Plus.
-Automation is done by setting script on a cron job.
+- Smart Downloads: Automatically fetches the latest chapter of specified manga series from Manga Plus
-What the script does:
-1. Download the latest chapter of a manga on Manga Plus
-2. Rename the file to match normal convention
-3. Rsync the file to remote server where all other manga is stored
-4. Delete file from host machine
+- Intelligent Naming: Renames files to follow consistent conventions (e.g., "Dandadan ch.
+150.cbz")
+- Server Integration: Uses rsync to transfer files to your remote media server
+- Clean Operations: Removes local files after successful transfer to save space
-5. Sends a message on Discord via webhook when the transfer is done, or if an error was encountered
+- Real-time Notifications: Sends Discord webhook notifications for successful downloads or error alerts
+- Comprehensive Logging: Maintains detailed logs for troubleshooting and monitoring

 ## Virtual environment creation (if you don't already know)
 1. Install python3-full